-Preferred salary/dividends mix: Determine the preferred mix of salary and dividends for you and your family members for 2021 with consideration of the TOSI rules.
+Preferred salary/dividends mix: Determine the preferred mix of salary and dividends for you and your family members for 2022 with consideration for the TOSI rules.
 Discuss with us for optimal dividend for family members, if meeting the requirements for excluded business or excluded shares.

-Tax-effective dividends: Make tax-effective dividends such as non-taxable capital dividends before a capital loss is triggered.
+Tax-effective dividends: Make tax-effective dividends such as non-taxable capital dividend before a capital loss is triggered.

-Accelerate purchase of depreciable assets before the year-end.
+Accelerate purchase of depreciable assets before the year end.
 Take advantage of the Accelerated Investment Incentive, which allows an increased first-year capital cost allowance (CCA) deduction.
-(And the immediate expensing of capital property of CCPCs – up to $1.5 million per year for eligible property acquired by CCPCs after April 18, 2021, proposed)
+(And the immediate expensing of capital property of CCPCs – up to $1.5 million per year for eligible property acquired by CCPCs after April 18, 2021)